libresource/open-source-checklist/README.md

 - **Libresource:** Libresource's bug tracking is managed on [GitHub Issues](https://github.com/libresource/libresource/issues), where users can report bugs, suggest enhancements, and engage in discussions about the project's development.
 - **TensorFlow:** TensorFlow uses [GitHub Issues](https://github.com/tensorflow/tensorflow/issues) for tracking bugs and feature requests, allowing contributors and users to collaborate on issue resolution.
 - **Django:** Django's bug tracking system on [GitHub Issues](https://github.com/django/django/issues) enables the community to report bugs, propose changes, and discuss potential improvements.

-Effective bug tracking ensures that reported issues are systematically addressed, enhancing user satisfaction and the overall quality of the project.
-If you have more points or need further assistance, feel free to ask!

 ## Real-Time Chat